 How Do You Coach, Allison?

 There are lots of career coaches out there.
 Perhaps you found me through a Google search and are vetting the options.
 Perhaps a former client enthusiastically recommended me and you’re doing your homework.
+Perhaps you started out looking for a career counselor and are now thinking a coach is the thing.

 Will You Redo My Resume and LinkedIn Page?